patrickhulce/third-party-web/lib/markdown/template.md

 1. Edit `bootup-time-scripting.partial.sql` to query the correct month's HTTPArchive run.
 2. Run `origin-query.generated.sql` in BigQuery.
-3. Download the results and check them in at `data/YYYY-MM-DD-origin-scripting.json`.
+3. Download the results and check them in at `data/YYYY-MM-01-origin-scripting.json`.
 4. Run `yarn build` to regenerate the latest canonical domain mapping.
-5. Create a new table in `lighthouse-infrastructure.third_party_web` BigQuery table of the format `YYYY_MM_DD` with the csv in `dist/domain-map.csv` with three columns `domain`, `canonicalDomain`, and `category`.
+5. Create a new table in `lighthouse-infrastructure.third_party_web` BigQuery table of the format `YYYY_MM_01` with the csv in `dist/domain-map.csv` with three columns `domain`, `canonicalDomain`, and `category`.
 6. Edit `bootup-time-scripting.partial.sql` to join on the table you just created.
 7. Run `yarn build` to regenerate the queries.
 8. Run `entity-per-page.generated.sql` in BigQuery.
-9. Download the results and check them in at `data/YYYY-MM-DD-entity-scripting.json`.
+9. Download the results and check them in at `data/YYYY-MM-01-entity-scripting.json`.
+10. Run `web-almanac-all-observed-domains-identification.sql` in BigQuery.
+11. Save the results to a BigQuery table `YYYY_MM_01_all_observed_domains`.

 ### Updating this README